Travel the Drovers' Trail

 The Great Stone Viaduct, listed on the National Register of Historic Places, is a mid-1800s stone structure that stands as a symbol of the heyday of railroads in the valley.
 This viaduct made it possible for trains to to cross the Ohio River.
 Going south on Belmont St., you can drive under this historic structure which is being preserved by the Great Stone Viaduct Historical Education Society.

-Also located off SR 147 (61961 Dysart Woods Rd., Belmont) is Dysart Woods, the largest known remnant of the original forest of southeastern Ohio.
+Located off SR 147 (61961 Dysart Woods Rd., Belmont) is Dysart Woods, the largest known remnant of the original forest of southeastern Ohio.
 An Ohio University land laboratory, Dysart Woods is 455 acres in total and includes a central tract of 50 acres of old-growth white oak-beech-tulip tree forest surrounded by a mixture of second-growth forest, old-fields, and pastures.
 The oldest trees exceed four feet in diameter and have been dated to well over 400 years old.
 Two trails are available for walking.

 Continuing on into the village of Belmont you will pass the Dr. Schooley House (private residence), a log house, and a historical marker about Belmont native, the late Harley Warrick who was the last of the Mail Pouch Barn painters.